-- The doctoral dissertation, which forms the basis for granting the degree, must be a substantial and original piece of research in a theological area, offering a notable contribution to the advancement of the theological sciences. - The dissertation must be prepared under the direction of a member of the Faculty on a topic approved by the Faculty. - Candidates who have completed the STL programme in the Faculty are required only to take two further seminar courses in the Doctoral Foundation Year (or semester). - Candidates who have not taken any special courses at the Faculty but have a Licentiate of the required standard must undertake the full Doctoral Foundation Year. - At the end of the Doctoral Foundation Year, doctoral candidates will provide sufficient evidence of progress in the preparation of the dissertation to warrant continuance. - Dissertations submitted by November 30th are accepted for examination by early spring.
+- The doctoral dissertation, which forms the basis for granting the degree, must be a substantial and original piece of research in a theological area, offering a notable contribution to the advancement of the theological sciences. - The dissertation must be prepared under the direction of a member of the Faculty on a topic approved by the Faculty. - Candidates who have completed the STL programme in the Faculty are required only to take two further seminar courses in Year One. - Candidates who have not taken any special courses at the Faculty but have a Licentiate of the required standard must take four courses, including PG442: The Soul of Theology and PG464: Research in Theology: Historical and Methodological Approaches in Year One. - At the end of Year One, doctoral candidates will provide sufficient evidence of progress in the preparation of the dissertation to warrant continuance.
+Accordingly candidates will give a presentation to two members of Faculty by June 15th. - Dissertations submitted by November 30th are accepted for examination by early spring.
 Those submitted by June 15th are accepted for examination in late summer.
 Examination at any other time may be considered only in exceptional circumstances, and by express leave of the Faculty. - The dissertation shall be presented to the Dean of Postgraduate Studies at least two months before the candidate may be admitted to defend it.
 In exceptional cases the Council of the Faculty may shorten the period required. - Three copies of the dissertation are to be submitted in the first instance; these may be ring-bound.
 A hard-bound copy, incorporating any corrections which the examiners may require, must be submitted to the Pontifical University Office, following successful defence of the work. - An electronic copy of the final corrected dissertation must be submitted to the Pontifical University Office for the Library. - All dissertations shall remain the property of the Pontifical University.